cesanta/slre/README.md

 to the N-th opening bracket in the `regex`.

 `slre_match()` returns 0 if there is no match found.
 Otherwise, it returns the number scanned bytes from the beginning of the string.
-This way, it is easy to do repetitive matches.

 ## Example: parsing HTTP request line